romkatv/powerlevel10k/README.md

 ### zsh: character not in range

 Type `echo '\u276F'`.
 If you get an error saying "zsh: character not in range", your locale doesn't support UTF-8.
 You need to fix it.
-If you are running zsh over SSH, see [this](https://github.com/romkatv/powerlevel10k/issues/153#issuecomment-518347833).
-If you are running zsh locally, Google "set UTF-8 locale in *your OS*".
+If you are running Zsh over SSH, see [this](https://github.com/romkatv/powerlevel10k/issues/153#issuecomment-518347833).
+If you are running Zsh locally, Google "set UTF-8 locale in *your OS*".

 ### Cursor is in the wrong place